maddec/papaguiskin/README.md

 ## Quick Notes

-* explanation of the process available on my blog http://analogd.com/blog here: http://ow.ly/eq2fS
+* full explanations and step by step tutorial are available on my blog: http://ow.ly/eq2fS
 * currently provide Adobe Illustrator graphic templates to ease the process of preparing UI skins.
 * based on Azure theme (new official MetalWorksMobileTheme version in preparation)
 * to demonstrate how easy it is to build new skins two basic examples are provided Metroid and Castlevania skins (small change of colors, no changes done to gradients, shapes or proportions).

 ## Why an Adobe Illustrator template?

-* vectorial: no comment you know (ideal for multi resolution exports)
-* artboards: make it easy to export multiple assets at once (ideal for multi resolution exports)
+* artboards: one step export ideal to export numerous skin parts at once or for multi-resolution assets preparation
-* global color swatches: change the color swatch, change will be done automatically everywhere (everything was prepared to play this way within the template)
+* global color swatches: change colors globally for the whole parts, easy theming
-* shape effects: apply non destructive shape effects (round corners, ...)
+* symbols: like in Flash use instances of symbol, modify the symbol and every instances are updated (e.g. used for callout arrows)
-* visualize effects: apply non destructive visual effects (drop shadow, ...)
+* flexible: shape effects and visual effects (e.g. dropshadow)
-* symbols: same as in flash, your graphic assets can be used in multiple places with the same reference asset (change one then all instance auto updated).
-For instance the arrow for the callout component.
+* flexible: vectorial assets can be mixed with bitmap based assets(or layers or placed bitmap files).
+Those can be prepared in HD (350, 400?) at high resolution and then all parts exported to corresponding resolutions e.g. 163, 264, 326

 ## Dependencies